TVimala/Packaged-Food-Rating-App/README.md

 # Packaged-Food-Rating-App

 A Streamlit-based application to rate packaged foods by calculating a Health Score from nutrition information.
 Users can search by Barcode, Product Name, or Image URL.
-The app standardizes nutrition data and computes a score (0–100) based on sugar, fat, and salt content.
+The app standardizes nutrition data and computes a score (0–100) based on nutrients.
+Demo-Video:
 ---

 ### 🏗 High-Level Architecture